Max Osbiston

-Biography
+Early life

 Osbiston was born in Sydney, the son of Frank and Iolanthe Osbiston (née Margoliouth) of Cremorne, New South Wales.

 He spent three years at the Agricultural School at Yanco, followed by North Sydney High School.
 He left school during the Great Depression, and with difficulty found employment delivering bread, and spent some time panning for gold in the Central West.

 On his return to Sydney he found employment as a traveler for a firm selling dentists' supplies, and remained in this business for four years.

+Career

-He had been attracted to the stage from schooldays, and in 1935 joined Doris Fitton's Independent Theatre, appearing in The Late Christopher Bean (Emlyn Williams) in October 1935, The Three Sisters (Anton Chekhov) in September 1936, Hassan (James Elroy Flecker) in March 1937, and Boy Meets Girl (Samuel and Bella Spewack) in November 1937.
+Osbiston had been attracted to the stage from schooldays, and in 1935 joined Doris Fitton's Independent Theatre, appearing in The Late Christopher Bean (Emlyn Williams) in October 1935, The Three Sisters (Anton Chekhov) in September 1936, Hassan (James Elroy Flecker) in March 1937, and Boy Meets Girl (Samuel and Bella Spewack) in November 1937.

 During much of this time he was also acting in radio plays for the Australian Broadcasting Commission, and in January 1938 he was signed to a one-year contract.
 His most enduring, though minor, role was in Blue Hills as Dr Peter Frobisher.
 He was one of three (with Patricia Crocker and Queenie Ashton) who took part in both the first and last episodes (28 February 1949 and 30 September 1976).
+He had roles in hundreds of radio dramas.

 His professional stage career started with a small part in Of Mice and Men at the Minerva, which did not go unnoticed, and followed with French Without Tears at the same theatre, for which he received the highest accolades.
 Both plays were produced by Harvey Adams.

 Osbiston served with the RAAF during WWII, but details are hard to find, though he may have attained the rank of flight lieutenant.